Natnael-Getahun/my-blogdown-blog/content/blog/pes_torunament/index.md

 # Lessons Learned
 - Start with a clean sheet (pun intended)—good headers, no merged cells, no chaos.
-- Do your heavy lifting (a.k.a. simple feature engneering) in Google Sheets first.
+- Do your heavy lifting (a.k.a. simple feature engineering) in Google Sheets first.
 - Keep things simple.
 This isn’t Tableau, and that’s fine.

 # Will I Use Looker Studio Again?